Capacity to perform strength calculations

 In the case of a glass railing, the glass itself receives the full load and must therefore be thicker than in the case of a railing with posts.

 In some cases, monolithic toughened glasses with a thickness of 10 mm or 12 mm are used in glass railings, but this should not be done in the event of a risk of falling.
-For more detailed information regarding suitable glass thickness for glass railings with a bottom profile, use our calculator.

 It is more difficult to recommend a suitable glass thickness for a point-fixed glass railing, since besides operating load there are other factors, such as horizontal and vertical spacing between points, that need to be kept in mind.